PangiAkhil/digit-recognizer/README.md

-# digit-recognizer
-A Streamlit web app for real-time handwritten digit recognition using a deep learning model trained on the MNIST dataset.
-Draw or upload digits (0–9), and the model will predict them with high accuracy.

 # Digit Recognizer

 A simple and interactive Streamlit web app for recognizing handwritten digits using a deep learning model trained on the MNIST dataset.
 You can draw a digit or upload an image, and the app will predict the digit along with its confidence scores.